qdrant/landing_page/qdrant-landing/content/documentation/guides/configuration.md

     # Default is to allow 1 transfer.
     # If null - allow unlimited transfers.
     #outgoing_shard_transfers_limit: 1

+    # enable the async scorer which uses io_uring instead of a mmap based backend
+	#async_scorer: true

   optimizers:
     # The minimal fraction of deleted vectors in a segment, required to perform segment optimization
     deleted_threshold: 0.2